-The scandal occurred in 1919, but was not made public until the latter 1920s.
+The scandal occurred in 1919 but was not made public until the latter 1920s.
 So the first year we would see a significant impact is 1921.
 The average attendance drawn by a Major League Baseball team did drop in 1921 by 31,098 fans.
-But one should remember that there was a significant recession in 1920-21, with real per-capita Gross Domestic Product dropping more than 5% (comparing 1921 and 1919).
-So it’s possible that the drop was caused by changes in the economy.
+But one should remember a substantial recession in 1920-21, with real per-capita Gross Domestic Product dropping more than 5% (comparing 1921 and 1919).
+So it’s possible that changes in the economy caused the drop.

-Further evidence of the role the economy played can be seen when we look at the next decade.
+Further evidence of the economy’s role can be seen when we look at the next decade.
 A new record was set in 1924, 1926, 1927, and 1930.
-And then attendance – with the advent of the Great Depression -- went into a decline.
+And then attendance – with the advent of the Great Depression — went into a decline.
 By 1933 average attendance was nearly 40% below what we saw in 1930.
 It wasn’t until 1945 that the record seen in 1930 was surpassed.

 What is the point of bringing up all these numbers?
-The data tells us that the Black Sox scandal did not have much impact on consumer demand.
-At least, it appears that changes in the overall economy are much more important.
+The data tells us that the Black Sox scandal did not impact consumer demand.
+At least, it appears that changes in the overall economy are much more critical.

-Apparently if you take away the fan’s money, the fans stop coming to the games.
-But as long as the fans have money – gambling scandals, player strikes, owner’s lock-outs, and even steroids – don’t seem to threaten professional sports.
+If you take away the fan’s money, the fans stop coming to the games.
+But as long as the fans have money – gambling scandals, player strikes, owner’s lock-outs, and even steroids – they don’t threaten professional sports.

-This would be clear, if we understood the true nature of the game.
-The game that professional team sports are playing is providing entertainment to their customers.
-As long as the product is entertaining, and the fans have money, one should expect fans to be in the stands.
-And clearly fans are finding professional sports to be very entertaining lately.
+This would be clear if we understood the true nature of the game.
+The game that professional team sports are playing provides entertainment to their customers.
+As long as the product is entertaining and the fans have money, one should expect fans to be in the stands.
+And clearly, fans are finding professional sports to be very fun lately.
 Major League Baseball, the National Football League, the National Hockey League, and the NBA have all set attendance records for their most recently completed seasons.

 The NBA’s Integrity Problem

-That the NBA is setting attendance records should be surprising to the “doomsday” voices in the media.
-Long before the referee scandal broke academic research had already questioned the integrity of the NBA’s contests.
-Beck Taylor and Justin Trogdon published research in the Journal of Labor Economics in 2002 detailing how NBA teams were systematically losing to enhance the team’s draft position.
-The research of Joe Price and Justin Wolfers suggested that the calls NBA referees made were influenced by the race of the player.
+The NBA is setting attendance records that should be surprising to the “doomsday” voices in the media.
+Long before the referee scandal broke, academic research had already questioned the integrity of the NBA’s contests.
+Beck Taylor and Justin Trogdon published a study in the Journal of Labor Economics in 2002 detailing how NBA teams were systematically losing to enhance the team’s draft position.
+The research of Joe Price and Justin Wolfers suggested that the player’s race influenced the calls NBA referees made.

-The research of Taylor and Trogdon –to the best of my knowledge – has never been addressed by the NBA.
+To the best of my knowledge, the research of Taylor and Trogdon has never been addressed by the NBA.
 The NBA did commission a study to contradict the Price-Wolfers story.
-Initially it was reported that the NBA’s study refuted the Price-Wolfers research.
+Initially, it was reported that the NBA’s study refuted the Price-Wolfers research.
 Later on, though, it was revealed that the NBA’s results could be interpreted as being consistent with the Price-Wolfers study.

 What has been the impact of all this research questioning the integrity of the NBA?
 My sense is nothing has happened.
 The NBA either ignores it or dismisses its claims.

 And these efforts are largely successful.
 Again, the NBA set an attendance record in 2004-05.
-This was followed by another record in 2005-06 and 2006-07.
+Another record followed this in 2005-06 and 2006-07.
 Taylor and Trogdon have found evidence that the NBA’s losers were not doing their best to win games since the 1980s.
 But like the Black Sox scandal, the NBA’s integrity problems have had no apparent impact on consumer demand.

-When we look at the attendance data we see that the media is often “crying wolf.”
-The reaction of fans is just not consistent with the dire predictions of media members.
+When we look at the attendance data, we see that the media is often a “crying wolf.”
+The fans’ reaction is just not consistent with the dire predictions of media members.
 And this is a problem.
-Although the media is also in the entertainment business, its consumers expect that journalists are also interested in the “truth.”
+Although the media is also in the entertainment business, its consumers expect journalists to be interested in the “truth.”
 But time and time again, members of the media exaggerate the significance of the stories they cover.
-Perhaps that is the true “integrity” problem we should be talking about.
+Perhaps that is the true “integrity” problem we should discuss.